LasVegasCoder/Socket-Programming/README.md

 	As a rule of thumb: Never connect to any network or server that you do not own without prior written approval.

 You can use the example below to connect to any socket device or application.
-Subtitute the command with the application's command
+Subtitute the commands with the application's commands

 	$socket = PrinceSocket::Singleton();